Search results for 'Gender' (20)

 Dr Maxine Woolhouse

 Maxine is a feminist and critical social psychologist.
-Her research interests are in the area of gender, social class and eating practices.
+Her research interests are in the area of gender, social class, eating practices and critical perspectives on 'obesity'.

 Dr Helen Dampier